kushaldas/lym/docs/useful.rst

 Text editors are tools to edit files.
 This could be a configuration file, or source code, or an email, or any other kind of text file.
-Which editor to use, is generally a personal choice, and a lot of good energy has been wasted in the telling of which one, is the one, truem best editor.
+Which editor to use, is generally a personal choice, and a lot of good energy has been wasted in the telling of which one, is the one, true best editor.
 In this book we will just learn about **Vim** editor.
 It’s also known as *vi improved* editor.
 In the Fedora Linux distribution, the *vi* command is actually an alias to **vim** itself.